 Construction

-Build in flashings in masonry in accordance with [CAN3 A371-14] as follows:
+Build in flashings in masonry in accordance with CAN A371-14 as follows:

 Install flashings under the exterior masonry bearing on foundation walls, slabs, shelf angles, and steel angles over openings.
 Install flashings under weep-hole courses and as indicated in the Contract Documents.